thoughtbot/backbone-js-on-rails/book/views_and_templates/explanation.md

 `div`.

 `tagName`, `className`, and `id` can either be specified directly on the view or passed in as options at instantiation.
-Since `id` will usually to correspond to the `id` of each model, it will likely be passed in as an option rather than declared statically in the view.
+Since `id` will usually correspond to the `id` of each model, it will likely be passed in as an option rather than declared statically in the view.